Skip to Content

 You feed the fish; the fish waste becomes the plant food.

-No fertilizer needed, although what is needed is pH adjustment to keep the fish and the plants alive.
+No fertilizer is needed, although what is needed is pH adjustment to keep the fish and the plants alive.

 Aquaponics is for food cultivation and not just for decorative purposes.
 This is different from growing freshwater aquarium plants that don’t contribute the same to an aquaponics ecosystem.